Smithsonian Journeys Health & Safety Protocols

 MAKING YOU MORE COMFORTABLE AT EVERY TURN

-Small Group Size: Our land-based tours average between 12 and 20 travelers, and not more than 24.
+Small Group Size: Our land-based tours average between 12 and 20 travelers, and not more than 24, unless otherwise noted in your itinerary.
 For our ship tours, we use small ships ranging from 17-passenger barges to 264-passenger ocean ships.

 More Single Rooms and No or Reduced Single Supplements: To provide more privacy and space, we strive to contract as many single rooms as possible.
 In addition, a number of our tours offer no or reduced single supplements.
-During 2021 and 2022, we will not be making any roommate assignments in instances where guests do not know each other prior to the departure.
+In 2022, we will not be making any roommate assignments in instances where guests do not know each other prior to the departure.

 EN ROUTE TO YOUR JOURNEY

-It’s important to consult with your airline on regulations regarding your flight.
-The Transportation Security Administration (TSA) requires face masks at airports and onboard commercial aircraft.
-In addition, most airlines are implementing their own health and safety precautions, including health screenings and temperature checks prior to boarding, and mandatory face masks.
-You can learn more information about the TSA’s requirements here and individual airlines’ requirements and precautions at https://www.tsa.gov/coronavirus
+It is important to consult with your airline on regulations regarding your flight.
+Some airlines are implementing their own health and safety precautions, including health screenings and temperature checks prior to boarding, and mandatory face masks.
+You can learn more about the TSA’s requirements at https://www.tsa.gov/coronavirus.
+We recommend consulting your airline for their individual requirements and precautions.

-Please note that you are responsible for bringing your own face mask that complies with the TSA’s and your airlines’ requirements.
-Airlines may deny boarding to any passenger without one.
+Please note that you are responsible for bringing your own face mask that complies with your airlines’ requirements.